paolo-projects/raspi-control-panel/README.md

 # Raspi Control Panel

-A control panel written in C++ using the SDL library, designed to run on a 3.5 Raspberry Pi touchscreen.
+A control panel for the TCD1304 written in C++ using the SDL library, designed to run on a 3.5 Raspberry Pi touchscreen.

 It aims at simplifying the control of external instrumentation, and collect and optionally display data from it.